-You can tell Vanguard spared little to no expense in creating the glass used in the Endeavor spotting scope.
+You can tell the manufacturer spared little to no expense in creating the glass used in the Vanguard Endeavor HD spotting scope.
 It uses Extra-low Dispersion (ED) glass for accurate colors.
 The lenses are fully-multicoated and even have phase coating.
 Inside are BAK4 prisms, and the entire unit is waterproof.

 The downside of a large device like this is that the FOV is just 48 feet (15x) at best.
 It goes down to 23 feet (at the standard 1000 yards) at 45x.

 The Endeavor features an extendable rubber covered eyecup and a built-in sunshield (much like that on the Diamondback above).

 Vanguard claims it has an “impressive eye relief even at the highest zoom settings”.
 I was not able to find a measurement of this feature though.

 The promo video from Vanguard World doesn’t tell you much, but at least you’ll get to see the scope from various angles.
 Surprisingly, you’ll probably want to slow the video speed down to .75x.

 Celestron Ultima 100mm